cesbit/jsleri/README.md

 - `start` property returns the start of the node object.
 - `end` property returns the end of the  node object.
 - `element` returns the type of [Element](#elements) (e.g. Repeat, Sequence, Keyword, etc.).
-An element can be assigned to a variable; for instance in the example above `Keyword('hi')` was assigned to `k_hi`.
 - `string` returns the string that is parsed.
 - `children` can return a node object containing deeper layered nodes provided that there are any.
 In our example the root node has an element type `Repeat()`, starts at 0 and ends at 24, and it has two `children`.
 These children are node objects that have both an element type `Sequence`, start at 0 and 12 respectively, and so on.

 ### Expecting
 `expecting` returns an array containing elements which jsleri expects at `pos`.
 Even if `isValid` is true there might be elements in this object, for example when an `Optional()` element could be added to the string.
 Expecting is useful if you want to implement things like auto-completion, syntax error handling, auto-syntax-correction etc. The following example will illustrate a way of implementation.
 When you click on the following link ([https://siridb.net/test-expecting](https://siridb.net/test-expecting)), you will get redirected to the SiriDB webpage.
 SiriDB is an open source time series database with its own grammar class.
-You will see that `expecting` is used to help you create a valid query string.
+You will see that `expecting` is used to help you create a valid query string for SiriDB.
 Start writing something, click one of the options that appear and see what happens.

 Example script:
 ```javascript